Home

 Firefox

-If you are running Firefox 1.x or 2.x, livecam images are streamed using Java.
+If you are running Firefox, Livecam images are streamed using Java.
 Therefore you will not have to install the Axis Media Control software.

-Make sure that 'Load Images', 'Enable Java', and 'Enable JavaScript' are checked off.
+Make sure that 'Load Images', 'Enable Java', and 'Enable JavaScript' are checked.

 Safari